VDHSoft-com/laravel-filemanager/README.md

 # Filemanager for Laravel 10
 # !!! under development, NOT STABLE !!!

-I'm not the author of this package, all credits go to https://github.com/guillermomartinez/filemanager-laravel
+I'm not the author of this package, I have just upgraded to Laravel 10, all credits go to https://github.com/guillermomartinez/filemanager-laravel

 ## Important
 This package will only be supported for security reasons..